 Sore nipples can be a problem in the early days of breastfeeding and beyond.
-This article discusses causes of sore nipples and suggests methods to ease the pain.
+This article discusses causes of sore nipples and how to ease the pain.

 The nipple is a structure located at the top of breast, surrounded by a darkened area of skin called the areola.
 The areola contains small glands called Montgomery’s glands, which lubricate the nipple during breastfeeding (MedicineNet, 2018).
 Some women get sore, cracked or painful nipples in the early days of breastfeeding.